watameln/creator-docs/content/en-us/education/developer/beta-testing-experiences.md

 - Onboarding and tutorial completion.
 - Metrics related to educational learning objectives.
 These differ between experiences.
-- Player drop off points.
+- Player drop-off points.
 For instance, if users are not exploring specific areas, or using game features.

 <Alert severity='info'>
 One universal metric for success is an experience's likes, which often influences a user's decision to play.
 Developers should strive for an at least 80% like ratio after the close of a beta program.